 Greenland mass loss is mainly driven by atmospheric warming, and – based on ice-core-derived melt information and regional model simulations - surface meltwater runoff increased by ~50% since the 1990s, becoming significantly higher than pre-industrial levels and being unprecedented in the last 7000 years (Trusel et al. 2018).
 Enderlin et al. (2014) found an increasingly important role of runoff on TMB annual losses during their 2000-2012 study period, and concluded that SMB changes were the main driver of long-term (decadal or longer) mass loss.

 However, just five marginal glaciers covering <1% of the GrIS by area were responsible for 12% of the net ice loss (McMillan et al. 2016), highlighting the potentially important role and sensitivity of ice dynamics; these authors alongside Tedesco et al. (2016) also found an atmospheric warming signal on mass balance in the northernmost reaches of the ice sheet.
-Taking a longer perspective from 1972-2018, using extended datasets of outlet glacier velocity and ice thickness, improved bathymetric and gravity surveys and newly-available high resolution SMB model output, Mouginot et al. (2019) reported that dynamical losses from the GrIS have continuously increased since 1972, dominating mass changes except for the last 20 years, estimating that 66±8(34±8)% of the overall mass losses were from dynamics (SMB).
+Taking a longer perspective from 1972-2018, using extended datasets of outlet glacier velocity and ice thickness, improved bathymetric and gravity surveys and newly-available high resolution SMB model output, Mouginot et al. (2019) reported that dynamical losses from the GrIS have continuously increased since 1972, dominating mass changes except for the last 20 years, estimating that 66±8% of the overall mass losses were from dynamics and 34±8% fromSMB.
 They concluded that dynamics are likely to continue to be important in future decades, apart from in the southwest where runoff/SMB changes predominate, and that the northern parts of GrIS – where outlet glaciers could lose their buttressing ice shelves - are likely to be especially sensitive to future climate warming.

 2.3 Glacial Isostatic Adjustment